 Introduction

 IEEE 802.11 devices are increasingly becoming more mobile devices.
-TGai project’s primary need comes from an environment where a large number of mobile users are constantly entering and leaving the coverage area of an access point (AP) in an extended service set (ESS).
-Every time the mobile device enters an ESS, the mobile device has to do an initial set-up to establish wireless local area network (LAN) connectivity.
+TGai project’s primary need comes from an environment where a large number of mobile users are constantly entering and leaving the coverage area of an extended service set (ESS).
+Every time the mobile device enters an ESS, the mobile device has to do an initial set-up with an access point (AP) to establish wireless local area network (LAN) connectivity.
 This works well when the number of new stations (STAs) in a given time period is small.
 It requires efficient mechanisms that scales well when a high number of users simultaneously enter an ESS.
 This requires the ESS to minimize the time the STAs spend in initial link setup, while maintaining secure authentication.

-Discussion of pre-knowledge needs to be added: e.g. a database downloaded that might give clues to know which channels are available or different secure ID scheme.
-Shortcut to authentication (perhaps pre-cached credentials).
-[ACTION ITEM TO ASSIGN TEXT WRITING]
+The goal of this document is to assist in the process of turning use cases submitted to TGai into prototypical use cases.
+These prototypical use cases will then in turn be used to yield set of requirements that will be used to judge the utility of proposed text for 802.11ai.

+Section 2 of this document is a summary all use cases presented to and accepted by TGai.
+The intent is to gather all use cases and group them into categories of similar traits.
+These combined use cases are the source for the prototypical use cases listed in Section 3.

+Section 3 establishs a small set reference use cases for the purpose of evaluating proposals to TGai.
+It combines use cases which have the very similar requirements and is an abstracted use case rather than a specific scenario.

 Use Cases

 The purpose of this document is to gather all use cases that will be considered in the evaluation of proposed updates to IEEE 802.11 that would decrease the link setup time.
 TGai may determine that some of the use cases contained in this document are required to be satisfied, while others may be desired but optional.
 In any case, no requirements for technical solutions are required to address issues other than those stated or implied by the use cases in the most current version of this document.

+General Methodology

 The basic use case methodology to be used by TGai is explained in 11-11-0191-00-01ai-Use-Case-Discussion.pptx.
 General use case methodology has four basic elements: